MaayanLab/DrugBot/howto.markdown

 ### Gene Enrichment Analysis
 DrugBot enables users to submit a drug set for enrichment analysis.
 When users enter a drug set, the **/drugset** command can be used to trigger gene enrichment analysis to be performed.
 Users can upload a csv file with the drug set for analysis by calling **@drugbot**.
 Additionally, users can specify which gene-set library they want to be displayed in their results in Slack.

-The drug set is analyzed using the (**DrugEnrichr** API)[https://amp.pharm.mssm.edu/DrugEnrichr/help#api].
-The bot will output a link to (**DrugEnrichr**)[https://amp.pharm.mssm.edu/DrugEnrichr/] for the drug set entered as well as summary statistics about the drug set.
+The drug set is analyzed using the [**DrugEnrichr** API](https://amp.pharm.mssm.edu/DrugEnrichr/help#api).
+The bot will output a link to [**DrugEnrichr**](https://amp.pharm.mssm.edu/DrugEnrichr/) for the drug set entered as well as summary statistics about the drug set.
 A bar graph displaying the top 10 enriched terms for the user selected gene-set library will be attached as a pdf file.

 ✦ **Input Format:**
 - Input (no library specified):